ntustison/PaperANTsX/Text/results.md

 described ANTsXNet cross-sectional pipeline which yields tissue spatial priors.
 These spatial priors are used in our traditional brain segmentation approach}
 [@Avants:2011aa]\textcolor{black}{.
-The computational efficiency of this variant is also significantly improved due to the elimination of the costly SST prior generation which uses multiple registrations combined with joint label fusion} [@Wang:2013ab].
+The computational efficiency of this variant is also significantly improved, in part, due to the elimination of the costly SST prior generation which uses multiple registrations combined with joint label fusion} [@Wang:2013ab].

-The ADNI-1 data used for our longitudinal performance evaluation [@Tustison:2019aa] consisted of over 600 subjects (197 cognitive normals, 324 LMCI subjects, and 142 AD subjects) with one or more follow-up image acquisition sessions every 6 months (up to 36 months) for a total of over 2500 images.
+The ADNI-1 data used for our longitudinal performance evaluation [@Tustison:2019aa] consists of over 600 subjects (197 cognitive normals, 324 LMCI subjects, and 142 AD subjects) with one or more follow-up image acquisition sessions every 6 months (up to 36 months) for a total of over 2500 images.
 In addition to the ANTsXNet pipelines \textcolor{black}{(``ANTsXNetCross'' and